martindrlik/goSDL/README.md

 libSDL is another SDL bindings for Go programming language.

-## Motivation
+## Goals
 - To have fun
-- Idiomatic Go API (no Get prefix for getters, for instance)
+- Idiomatic Go (no Get prefix for getters, for instance)
-- Simple API (once figured, surplus will be removed)
+- Simple (once figured, surplus will be removed)